 Return on Investment 3

-The Fire Pit Globe outside of the stadium is a 9,000, 12 foot by 10.5 foot structure that serves as a bonfire.
-It is a focal point of the stadium and burns up at night after a home game.
+The Fire Pit Globe outside of the stadium is a 9,000, 12-foot by 10.5-foot structure that serves as a bonfire.
+It is a focal point of the stadium and burns at night after games.

 A statue of Christopher Columbus that was taken down in Newark’s Xavier Park mysteriously appeared near the entrance of Skylands Stadium late in 2021.
 We’re not awarding an extra point for this, but it’s an interesting extra.

 While many of the ballparks built in New Jersey during the Great Ballpark Building Boom of the 1990s have fallen by the wayside, quaint Skylands Stadium continues to thrive after more than a quarter century of use.
 While the minor league baseball landscape continues to shift, the Miners continue to create affordable entertainment for northwestern New Jersey sports fans.